-This outdoor furnace is definitely built to last, and simple enough to operate that my neighbor’s kid could operate it if I was away for the weekend.
+This outdoor furnace is definitely built to last.
+It’s simple enough to operate that my neighbor’s kid could operate it if I was away for the weekend.

 The best part, aside from all the money I’m saving, is how extremely efficient it is, in the amount of wood it consumes.

-The Crown Royal Stoves RS7300E is a sleek looking, modern furnace with flush mounted doors with an integrated silicone rope gasket and a roller bear latch system, giving it one of the tightest seals I’ve ever seen.
+The Crown Royal Stoves RS7300E is a sleek looking, modern furnace.
+It has flush mounted doors with an integrated silicone rope gasket and a roller bear latch system, giving it one of the tightest seals I’ve ever seen.

 Not only is this unit going to provide my home with heat for the next decade, but it will look good doing it at the same time.